openlibraryenvironment/listener-openurl/doc/invocation.md

 The following category names are currently used:

-* `start` -- simply logs a message when starting up
+* `start` -- logs a message when starting up, stating what port the listener is listening on
 * `okapi` -- logs Okapi-specific operations such as authenticating a new session
 * `badkey` -- logs any bad keys found during analysis of OpenURLs
 * `co` -- logs the complete ContextObject created by analysis of OpenURLs